batuhanbozyel/GleamEngine/README.md

     * **Row-major:** Matrices are stored in row-major order, where elements are accessed by row and then column.

 ## Engine Design
-For detailed information on the Gleam Engine's design choices for various parts (e.g. Render Graph, Entity Component System), please refer to the document [here](docs/design.md).
+For detailed information on the Gleam Engine's design choices for various parts (e.g. Render Graph, Entity Component System), please refer to the engine design document [here](docs/design.md).